WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-view-single-submission-data-and-manage-payments-in-paymattic.md

 category: "Manage Form Entries"
 ---

+# How to View Single Submission Data and Manage Payments in Paymattic

 [Paymattic](https://paymattic.com/) provides detailed views and management options for individual form submissions.
 This guide explains how to access and manage single form entries.

 ## Accessing Single Form Entries